AmiiThinks/RobotLearning/sphinx/source/TurtlebotSetup.md

 This page details the steps needed to get the computer that is attached to your robot set up correctly.

 #### Dependencies
 We use [ROS Indigo Igloo](http://wiki.ros.org/indigo), but any version of ROS after Indigo should work.
-> If your netbook did not come with ROS preinstalled, you will first have to run the following:
+> If your netbook did not come with ROS preinstalled, you will first have to run the following (use the appropriate ROS version for your TurtleBot's Ubuntu distribution):
 > ```bash
 > sudo apt-get install ros-indigo-desktop-full
 > ```